Pair Programming, TDD, and Rotation

 Day 3: Carol + Dave

-The overlap is essential for knowledge transfer.
+The overlap was essential for knowledge transfer.

 Each engineer worked in a lane for two days before moving to a new lane.
 This overlap in lanes allowed for knowledge transfer between engineers.